xiugaze/andreano.dev/site/website/input/about/about.md

 styles: ["timeline.css"]
 ---

-I am an aspiring engineer and Computer Engineering student at Milwaukee School of Engineering, graduating in May 2025.
+I am an engineer and Machine Learning Master's student at Milwaukee School of Engineering.
+I'm currently working at SpaceX in Redmond, Washington as a software engineer.
 My passion sits at the intersection of hardware and software.
 My professional focuses are systems software, embedded systems, and computer architecture.
-I also enjoy PCB design, learning about compilers and programming languages, and tinkering with [Nix](https://nixos.org/) and [GNU Guix](https://guix.gnu.org/) on my homelab.
+I also enjoy PCB design, learning about compilers and programming languages, and tinkering with FPGAs.

 You can find a PDF copy of my resume [here: cv.pdf](./cv.pdf)